Depth of field in photography refers to how much of the area in an image appears to be in sharp or acceptable focus.

 Camera Lens Aperture Size: The lens aperture opening size plays a big part in the depth of field in an image.

 Pictures taken using wide aperture openings like F2.8 or F3.5 will tend to have a more shallow depth of field.
-Pictures

-taken using small aperture openings like F11 or F16 will have a deep or wide depth of field.
+Pictures taken using small aperture openings like F11 or F16 will have a deep or wide depth of field.

 Just keep in mind that the lens aperture setting alone will not completely determine the depth of field in an image.
-As we
+As

-field in a photo.
+depth of field in a photo.

 If you are not familiar with the function of the camera lens aperture, check the Lens Aperture tutorial for a few more